Enzo-Nunes/Projects/Operating Systems/README.md

-# SO (Sistemas Operativos)
-## Operating Systems
+# Operating Systems

-This repository contains the projects completed as part of the SO course at IST.
-The course primarily focused on learning the inner workings of an operating system and how to develop programs that interact with it.
-Two **C** projects were developed.
+This course primarily focused on learning the inner workings of an operating system and how to develop programs that interact with it.
+Two `C` projects were developed.

 ## Project 1: Multi-process and Multi-thread File Processing